Doner3000/IpChecker/README.md

 1. Install Python version 3.10 or later, if you didn't already.
 2. Install following packages using pip if not present on the system: re, json, csv, requests, os.
 3. Start the script and enjoy using it.

+## Script quirks
+If you provide a CSV file as input, first line (the one containing table header) will be skipped.